 AD.2 Generation of opaque device identifiers

+The maximum amount of padding that can be added is determined by the size of identifier being padded and the value of n, and is equal to 237 minus the sum of the length of the identifier and n.
 If there is no padding, a single octet of the value zero is prepended to the identifier.